Tearsheet

 AI Analysis | Feedback

-Tony R. Thene, Chairman of the Board and Chief Executive Officer
+Tony R. Thene Chairman of the Board and Chief Executive Officer

-Mr. Lain was named Senior Vice President and Chief Financial Officer of Carpenter Technology Corporation in August 2020.
+Timothy R. Lain was named Senior Vice President and Chief Financial Officer of Carpenter Technology Corporation in August 2020.
 He previously served as the company's Vice President and Chief Financial Officer, and Vice President – Controller & Chief Accounting Officer.
-Mr. Lain joined Carpenter Technology in 2007 and has over 20 years of financial experience.
-Before joining Carpenter, he served as Audit Director at McGladrey & Pullen.
+Mr. Lain has over 25 years of financial experience, including 13 years with Carpenter Technology.
+Before joining Carpenter Technology, he served as Audit Director at McGladrey & Pullen.
+He is a Certified Public Accountant and holds a Bachelor's degree in Accounting from the Fox School of Business at Temple University.

-Brian J. Malloy, President and Chief Operating Officer
+Brian J. Malloy President and Chief Operating Officer

-James D. Dee, Senior Vice President, General Counsel and Secretary
+James D. Dee Senior Vice President, General Counsel and Secretary

-Marshall Akins, Vice President - Chief Commercial Officer
+Marshall Akins Vice President - Chief Commercial Officer

-Mr. Akins was named Vice President - Chief Commercial Officer of Carpenter Technology Corporation in February 2022.
-He joined Carpenter Technology in 2016 as Vice President – Aerospace, leading the Company's Aerospace and Defense market.
-Mr. Akins is responsible for overseeing Carpenter Technology's commercial operations, including commercial strategy, market development, and sales and customer support.
-Prior to joining Carpenter Technology, he worked for the Boston Consulting Group, a global management consulting firm.
+Marshall Akins was promoted to Vice President and Chief Commercial Officer of Carpenter Technology Corporation in February 2022.
+In this role, he oversees the company's commercial operations and the execution of key commercial growth strategies, including market development, sales, and customer support.
+Mr. Akins joined Carpenter Technology in 2016 as Vice President – Aerospace, leading the company's aerospace and defense market.
+Before his tenure at Carpenter Technology, he worked for the Boston Consulting Group, a global management consulting firm, most recently as a Principal in their Boston office.

 AI Analysis | Feedback